Focx-o/Simple-Jekyll-Blogging/README.md

 CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

   Read Me

-If you find my code is your thing, a link back to [http://www.ankanbiswas.in](http://www.ankanbiswas.in) will really be appreciated.
+If you find my code is your thing, a link back will really be appreciated.